-- Providing airplane ground and cleaning services and supply of water and other airplane supplies; - Leasing out airplanes; - Tourism, travel and cargo shipment services; - Managing projects; - Investing surplus funds in investment portfolios managed by specialised institutions; - The right to participate with other firms, which operate in the same field or those, which would assist in achieving its objectives in Kuwait or abroad, and to purchase those firms or participate in their equity. - Management and development of real estate activities including real estate consultancy services; - General trading of construction materials, equipment and real estate; - To own, lease and rent out land and real estate properties; - Sharing in executing the infrastructure for the housing, trading and industrial projects and manage real estate facilities under BOT regulations.
+- ▶ Providing airplane ground and cleaning services and supply of water and other airplane supplies; - ▶ Leasing out airplanes; - ▶ Tourism, travel and cargo shipment services; - ▶ Managing projects; - ▶ Investing surplus funds in investment portfolios managed by specialised institutions; - ▶ The right to participate with other firms, which operate in the same field or those, which would assist in achieving its objectives in Kuwait or abroad, and to purchase those firms or participate in their equity. - ▶ Management and development of real estate activities including real estate consultancy services; - ▶ General trading of construction materials, equipment and real estate; - ▶ To own, lease and rent out land and real estate properties; - Sharing in executing the infrastructure for the housing, trading and industrial projects and manage real estate facilities under BOT regulations.

-The Parent Company is listed on Boursa Kuwait and is a subsidiary of Agility Public Warehousing Company K.S.C.P (the "Ultimate Parent Company"), which is also listed on Boursa Kuwait.
+The Parent Company is listed on Boursa Kuwait and is a subsidiary of PWC Aviation Services Company K.S.C.
+(Closed) ("Intermediate Parent Company"), which is a subsidiary of Agility Public Warehousing Company K.S.C.P. ("Ultimate Parent Company"), which is also listed on Boursa Kuwait.

-2 BASIS OF PREPARATION AND SIGNIFICANT ACCOUNTING POLICES
+2 BASIS OF PREPARATION AND MATERIAL ACCOUNTING POLICES